 The most poignant part of this story is that the cat which died had slept safely in my house the night before.
 Born wild, it was his first – and only – night ever in a house.
 That morning one of my cats had driven him outside, seeing him as a rival for my affections.
 And he was killed as a result.

-Before this incident, I would have said 'outdoor' every time.
+Before this incident, I would have said ‘outdoor’ every time.
 I loved watching the kittens running wild through the clover fields or the oasis scrubland.
 Locking them up seemed cruel.
-But letting them be torn apart soon seemed even crueller.
+But letting them be torn apart soon seemed even crueler.

 There’s no doubt that cats love the great outdoors.
 The question is, whether it’s good for them?
 Indoor cats can live for 15 or 20 years.
 Outdoor cats average only about 5.
 Better a short but happy life outdoors?
 Or a long but dull one inside?

-It isn't just dogs that are a danger to cats.
-Fights with other cats, and cars, are among the biggest threats a roaming cat faces.
+It isn’t just dogs that are a danger to cats.
+Fights with other cats and cars are among the biggest threats a roaming cat faces.
 Even neutered cats fight, as my neutered tom proves.
 His rage when he sees another cat is explosive.
 It transforms him.
 If I try and restrain him, this normally placid animal bites me instead.

 This anger leads cats into terrible danger, and the injuries they inflict on each other can be horrible and even deadly.

 Another threat is pesticides, which poison thousands of cats each year.
 Plus, outdoor cats inevitably pick up intestinal worms, either from eating contaminated grass or from hunting.